This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Lastly, adjust the rotation as necessary.
 For instance, if you’re using a vertical monitor (portrait orientation), you’ll need to change the settings to match.

 You can find these settings within the ‘Rotation’ menu, where you can also change color and brightness.
+And also you can follow this process on two monitor setups.

 How Many Displays Can You Connect to a Macbook Pro?